Notice: This page requires JavaScript to function properly.

 How does a web application work?

-I think you can see that there's nothing too complicated here.
+I'm sure you can see that there's nothing too complex here.
 But what exactly does Java do?
-Java performs various logical operations, processes information, retrieves data from the database and writes it there, and works with various third-party APIs to process and transmit information to the frontend.
+Java handles various logical operations, processes data, retrieves and stores information in the database, and works with third-party APIs to manage and send data to the frontend.

 Select the correct answer